 SPOT

-Former JNR Shihoro Line Taushubetsu River Bridge
+Former Japanese National Railways Shihoro Line Taushubetsu River Bridge

-■ Early spring shows its spectacular appearance
+■Early spring when it shows its greatly impressive appearance

 Location